double-free/cpp-duck-typing/README.md

-# cpp-polymorphism
-cpp polymorphism with virtual function, CRTP and std::variant
+# cpp duck-typing with tuple

+Use template tricks to implement a computation tree.
+The critical path has no virtual functions.

+TBD: measure the speed against the runtime polymorphism version.